nwjs/nw.js/README.md

 ## Introduction

 node-webkit is an app runtime based on `Chromium` and `node.js`.
-You can write native apps in HTML and Javascript with node-webkit.
+You can write native apps in HTML and JavaScript with node-webkit.
 It also lets you call Node.js modules directly from the DOM and enables a new way of writing native applications with all Web technologies.